jojochuang/ozone_perf/README.md

 # ozone_perf

 Scripts that automates SparkSQL and Impala TPC-DS executions on top of Ozone.
 The script relies on Cloudera Manager for cluster information, so the cluster must be managed by CM.
+The scripts also supports HDFS, so you can run on both file systems for comparision.

 To get started, run